Edwin van der Sar: Post-playing career

+In May 2023, he resigned as Ajax CEO.

 Personal life

 Van der Sar and his wife Annemarie van Kesteren have two children.
 The couple's wedding ceremony took place at the Beurs van Berlage in Amsterdam, on 20 May 2006.
 Van der Sar's son, Joe, was on the pitch celebrating when his father saved a penalty in the Netherlands' 5–4 shoot-out victory over Sweden in the quarter-finals of UEFA Euro 2004.
 In December 2009, Van Kesteren was admitted to the hospital just two days before Christmas, reports said she had suffered a suspected brain haemorrhage and was in a "very poor" condition.
 Van der Sar was granted indefinite leave following his wife's collapse, and it is understood that she has made a good recovery, with no long-term effects.